CM&B - Cincinnati, Milford & Blanchester Traction Company

 Even though the CM&L got the Little Miami bridge franchise, fights with Milford were constant.
 Most of the complaints from Milford came from failure to comply with the franchise agreements, such as: painting poles, providing clean, well heated cars, maintaining the bridge, and keeping roads repaired around the tracks.
 Heavy damage to the county and state owned bridge in the 1913 flood was not as harmful to the CM&L as the destruction of the C&C's own bridge.
 Nevertheless, there was still damage to the property to fix, which cut into profits.
 Exorbitant rental fees charged by the Cincinnati Traction Company for use of the tracks to downtown became a burden as well.
 Downtown service was suspended in 1915, but this only hurt ridership further, and inflation caused by World War I helped send the line into receivership.

 Reorganization came in 1918 with a renaming to the Cincinnati, Milford & Blanchester, the name it should have had from the beginning.
 At that time new lightweight cars were purchased from the Cincinnati Car Company after observing their success on the Cincinnati, Lawrenceburg & Aurora.
 These lightweight cars, less than half the weight of their old ones and designed for one-man operation, cut operating expenses significantly.
-The company's power station at Wooster Pike and the west bank of the Little Miami River was retired and electricity was bought from Union Gas & Electric.
+The company's power station at Wooster Pike on the west bank of the Little Miami River was retired and electricity was bought from Union Gas & Electric.
 These moves significantly cut the road's operating expenses and allowed it to survive a few years more.
-A westward extension via Brotherton Road to connect with the rapid transit loop near Madison Road in Oakley never happened as rapid transit construction ceased when the CM&B itself was on the verge of bankruptcy.
+A westward extension via Brotherton Road to connect with the proposed subway loop near Madison Road in Oakley never happened as rapid transit construction ceased when the CM&B itself was on the verge of bankruptcy.

 Ridership on the outer end of the line was sparse and declining, so the Newtonsville to Blanchester stretch was abandoned in 1922.
 In 1925 the CM&B was sold to Lawrence Van Ness, who was only interested in the power business.
 Shortly after the sale was completed, the CM&B was abandoned and sold off in 1926, with the electric service going to a new company that was ultimately sold to Union Gas & Electric.
 Van Ness closed down the CL&A and the CG&P as well as other midwest interurbans in a similar manner.

 The Cincinnati Street Railway saw an opportunity to obtain the relatively well maintained track and electrical system for scrap value.
 This allowed them to bring streetcar service to the southern part of Madisonville, Terrace Park, Milford, as well as the newly developing communities of Fairfax and Mariemont without even having to change the track gauge.
 The new end of the line was at the intersection of OH-28 and US-50 near Milford's high school, and everything east of there was pulled up for scrap.
-The lightweight cars were still in good shape and they were reconditioned by the street railway company and operated out of the Hyde Park carbarn at Erie and Tarpis Avenues.
-The long run out to Milford became unprofitable however, as it was simply too time consuming, requiring an hour and 20 minutes from Fountain Square.
+The lightweight cars were still in good shape and they were reconditioned by the street railway company and operated out of the Hyde Park division's carbarn at Erie and Tarpis Avenues.
+The long run out to Milford became unprofitable however, as it was simply too time consuming, taking an hour and 20 minutes to reach the terminal from Fountain Square.
 The area between Plainville and Terrace Park is sparsely settled and prone to frequent flooding as well, so it just required too much maintenance for not enough patronage.
 In 1936 the streetcar line was cut back to a new loop at Miami Avenue in Mariemont while much of the right-of-way was obliterated in order to widen and straighten Wooster Pike.
 The improvements to Wooster Pike combined with the opening of most of Columbia Parkway in 1938 doomed not only what was left of the CM&B, but it also gutted the ridership of many of the east side streetcar lines that could no longer compete with the fast travel time on the highway.
 The remainder of streetcar service to Mariemont was terminated in 1942 as the new overpasses being built for Erie Avenue to cross the PRR Richmond Division and Red Bank Road cut off the tracks.
 The project also saw conversion of the Erie Avenue streetcar line to trolleybuses, which eliminated any possible connection from the former CM&B to the rest of the city.

 In the early 1940s when Erie Avenue was rerouted to create overpasses at the Pennsylvania Railroad Richmond Division and Red Bank Road, the rear of the old CM&B car barn was demolished to make way for the Erie Avenue fill.

 Just past Mariemont and a little north of Wooster Pike, there are several concrete bridge supports where the railroad came down the hill into Plainville.
 From Plainville to Terrace Park, the specific route gets much harder to find.
 It flirted with Wooster Pike at various places, but widening and realignment of the highway has since obliterated any evidence of the side of the road right-of-way.
-Just east of the Avoca Park trailhead, one of the two transmission lines splits off and goes south towards Newtown.
+Just east of the Avoca Park trailhead, one of the two electric transmission lines splits off and goes south towards Newtown.
 This is where the electrical connection to the Union Gas & Electric system was made when the reorganized CM&B started buying power from them.
-There was a small substation at that point, but it was removed when the line was abandoned and Wooster Pike widened.
+There was a small substation at that point, but it was removed when the line was abandoned and Wooster Pike was widened.

 Between Avoca and Terrace Park the one remaining electric transmission line crosses the bike trail and former PRR/Little Miami Railroad where the CM&L had a small underpass that regularly flooded.
 It was filled in after abandonment of the Mariemont to Milford streetcar line in 1936 and nothing remains other than the power line crossing.
 In Terrace Park the CM&B took a detour from Wooster Pike and followed the north/west side of Elm Avenue through the heart of the village.
 It then ran on Terrace Avenue and proceeded back to Wooster Pike near the large railroad overpass.
 There was once a picturesque trestle near the overpass, but virtually nothing of it remains.
 There are some telephone poles left around here, but it's so overgrown there's not much else to see.
 There are some remains of a bridge for the C&C here as well.
 Due to street running, there isn't much to see in Milford either, aside from the powerhouse on the west side of the Little Miami River.